Wasilla Area Seniors, Inc.

 The Wasilla Senior Center was founded in 1978 as an activity center.
 In 1981, Frank Smith donated land and Wasilla Senior Center was relocated, to its current location, and incorporated as Wasilla Area Seniors, Inc (WASI).
 The building itself was named the Floyd D. Smith Community Center, in loving memory of Frank Smith’s father.
 Today, in keeping with our mission, WASI provides services and resources to promote health and independence.

-Nutrition Program: In FY 2016 WASI served over 104,000 meals in both our Congregate Meal setting and our Home Delivered Meals Program.
+Nutrition Program: In FY 2021 WASI served over 112,000 meals through our Community Meals and Meals on Wheels programs.

-Congregate Meals: WASI provides well-balanced, delicious lunches Monday thru Saturday from 11:30 am until 12:30 pm.
+- Community Meals: WASI provides well-balanced, delicious lunches Monday thru Friday from 11:30 am – 12:30 pm.
+Meals are served at the Wasilla Senior Center 1301 S. Century Circle and at the Mid-Valley Senior Center 11975 W. Mid Valley Way in Houston.
+ToGo lunches may also be picked up at both locations.
 The meal menus consist of soup, entrée, vegetables, salad, and dessert.
 Fruit juices, soft drinks, milk, coffee, and tea are available during meal time.

-Meals on Wheels: Hot, delicious meals are delivered by our friendly drivers daily.
+- Meals on Wheels: Fresh, delicious meals – for all seven days of the week – are delivered by our friendly drivers five times each week throughout the Mat-Su Valley.
 This program helps to ensure that no senior goes hungry, and helps individuals to remain in their own home and living independently for as long as possible.

 Senior In-Home Services: Designed to assist seniors in their homes, allowing them to remain as independent as possible for as long as possible.
 In-Home services are offered on sliding-fee scale basis and to Medicaid Waiver Community Based Services clients.

-Chore Services: Senior Care Workers help with housework, meal preparation, sidewalk maintenance and other activities seniors may find difficult to do on their own.
+- Chore Services: Senior Care Workers help with housework, meal preparation, light maintenance and other activities seniors may find difficult to do on their own.

 Club 50 Fitness Center: Club 50 is a gym, located on the WASI campus, for individuals 50 years of age and older.
-Club 50 provides clean, accessible exercise equipment and a variety of fitness classes including: Strong Seniors, Qigong, Tai Chi, NIA, and Zumba.
+Club 50 provides clean, accessible exercise equipment and a variety of fitness classes including: Strong Seniors, Tai Chi, Bingocize, NIA, and more.

-Fall Prevention: Falls are the leading cause of injuries among older adults, causing severe injuries as well as death.
+- Fall Prevention: Falls are the leading cause of injuries among older adults, causing severe injuries as well as death.
 Injuries and fear of falling also significantly limit older adults’ independence.
 Our Healthy Aging Program offers fitness options and educational materials to assist older individuals in preventing falls.
-Our In-Home Services Program also supports fall prevention with mobility equipment loans and in-home modifications such as grab bars.
+Our In-Home Services Program also supports fall prevention with mobility equipment loans, home safety assessments, and limited home modifications, such as grab bars.

 Mary Hall Lending Library: The Mary Hall Lending Library has hundreds of books in paperback, audio, and large print format.
 The library has a computer lab complete with internet access available for public use.
 WASI also offers classes to seniors interested in becoming computer savvy.

-Facility Rental: We have lots of space here at the Senior Center that is available for your use.
+Facility Rental: We have lots of space at both Senior Centers available for your use.
 For very reasonable prices, you can rent our meeting room, dining room, or other spaces for your event or get-together.
-If you are providing a free service to seniors, you likely qualify to have the space for free to provide that service in return.
+If you are providing a free service to seniors, you likely qualify to have the space at no charge.

 - Chaplain Services and Bible study

-- Food Bank of Alaska Commodities Supplemental Food Program pick-up site
+- For seniors who qualify, WASI is a Commodities Supplemental Food Program pick-up site

 - Carrs/Safeway Bread give-away